Genteki/pyvts/README.md

 A python library for interacting with the [VTube Studio API](https://github.com/DenchiSoft/VTubeStudio).

 ## Overview
-Create a class `VTS` connecting to the server running on VTubeStudio (default port: `ws://localhost:8001`).
+`pyvts` is a python library for interacting with the [VTube Studio API](https://github.com/DenchiSoft/VTubeStudio).

-Implement functions in `VTS` to send/receive text messages to/from the server, to achieve developers' goals.
+You can easily use the library to develop VTubeStudio Plugin to achieve your goals.
 For example, adding new tracking parameters to enable more actions on live2d avatars.

 ## Quick Start